 Is your content excellent?

-Those questions may help you find where you're failing; they represent the main mistakes that people do.
+Those questions may help you find where you're failing; they represent the primary mistakes people make.
 Many marketers don't even look to essential things like spam score and email list validation - hence, their email channel doesn't work as before after some time, and they blame on people changing habits.

 Your marketing team may only work if you think of it as a whole, not on small pieces.
 You have to think about it from the moment your customer-to-be gets into contact with you for the first time, all his nurturing (learning about your business and how you can help him) and then the moment he closes a deal, buys a product or sign up for something.
 If those pieces do not talk between them, then your whole will be broken and you will blame your email.
 Silly mistake!

-One thing that you should consider is that you should not be looking to "new alternatives", such as WhatsApp, as the salvation of your business.
+You should consider that you should not be looking to "new alternatives," such as WhatsApp, as the salvation of your business.
 What you should be doing instead is to try to maximize the effect of your email marketing channel - after all, it's the best channel.
 Let's see how good it is:

 88% of B2B marketers say email is the most effective lead generation tactic and cold emails work!

 Marketers consistently ranked email as the single-most-effective tactic for awareness, acquisition, conversion, and retention

 42% of businesses say email is one of their most effective lead generation channels